shanzhonglujie/L-Pool/README.md

 The implementation of S-GCN in our paper:
 Hongyu Zhao, Jiazhi Xie, Hongbin Wang.
-"Demographic Prediction: Self-attention-based Graph Convolution Network for Short Text Classifification"
+"Co-learning Graph Convolution Network for Mobile User Profiling"

 Require
 =====